10 Best Password Managers for Chrome in 2024: Top Deals

 Doesn’t Chrome have a built-in password manager?

 Yes — but while Chrome’s built-in password manager isn’t bad, it’s not particularly good either.
 It remembers and auto-fills passwords, but it lacks many features that are typically included in standalone products.
-For example, top brands like 1Password offer secure password sharing, file storage, and additional safety tools like dark web monitoring.
+For example, top brands like Dashlane offer emergency access, file storage, and additional safety tools like live dark web monitoring.
 Chrome’s password manager has none of these features.

 Isn’t Chrome’s password manager secure enough?